-Keegan W. Harris
+Keegan Harris

 Email: keeganh [at] cs.cmu.edu